VenkyRock143/Mern-Task-Manager/README.md

-# MERN Task Manager
+#🧠 MERN Task Manager

-A simple Task Manager built with MongoDB, Express, React, Node.
-This app helps users to track their daily tasks and monitor their progress over time.
+A full-stack task management app built with the MERN stack (MongoDB, Express, React, Node.js).
+Users can register, log in, and manage personal tasks with full CRUD functionality — all secured with JWT authentication and HTTP-only cookies.

 **Link:** [Task Manager](https://mern-task-manager-venky.netlify.app/)